CudaRabbani/CodingChallenge/readme.txt

 This program is written assuming correct input has been given.
 The main function is located inside the Driver class.
 In order to get the alternative list please run the program again.
 It will automatically generate new random food list.
 To run the program please follow the instruction written below:
+	1. Make sure the data files are kept under the same directory of the source code and they are residing in directory named "Data"
 For ubuntu:
 	1. Download the the repository.
 	2. In ubuntu open a terminal and go the project directory.